idptools/goose/docs/getting_started.rst

 How can I use GOOSE?
 --------------------
-You can use GOOSE from Python or from Goole Colab.
+You can use GOOSE from Python or from Google Colab.

-We also have a Google Colab notebook.
 The Colab notebook can be found `in this link <https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing>`_.

 Installation - GOOSE takes flight!